dvcrn/ProxMate/README.md

 4. Run ./path-to-addonsdk/bin/cfx xpi (This will create a .xpi file for you)
 5. Load the packed .xpi in Firefox
 6. Profit

-The Firefox AppStore Release is not minified due to review by mozilla